18F/18f.gsa.gov/_posts/2015-04-03-18f-discussion-should-project-teams-code-first-or-design-first.md

 view is to always be focusing on the end user.

 **JT:** The meta-thing is absolutely yes.
-And in this government environment, there’s also the user experience of the people in government learning this process, and it’s a really fascinating space to be in.
+And in this government environment, there's also the user experience of the people in government learning this process, and it's a really fascinating space to be in.